 Study the work platform manual

-Before you even get on the aerial work platform, you should take a look at the operating instructions.
+Before you even step onto the aerial work platform, you should take a look at the operator's manual.
 Here you will find important information about the functions of the individual controls and safety instructions. -

 Be instructed by qualified personnel

-Get instruction on how to operate the specific aerial work platform from an experienced person.
+Have an experienced person instruct you on how to operate the specific aerial work platform.
 This could be someone from your company or a service technician from the manufacturer. -

-Before you go up with the aerial work platform, you should perform all movements while standing still.
-Understand how to raise, lower, rotate and move the platform. -
+Before you take the aerial work platform up into the air, you should perform all movements while stationary.
+Understand how to raise, lower, rotate, and move the platform. -

-Use simulation software or VR applications, if available, to practice controlling the aerial work platform virtually before operating it in real life. -
+Use simulation software or VR applications, if available, to practice operating the aerial work platform virtually before operating it in real life. -

 Start small

 Start with simple maneuvers and gradually increase the difficulty.
-This will help you develop a feel for the device without immediately finding yourself in difficult or dangerous situations. -
+This helps you develop a feel for the device without immediately finding yourself in difficult or dangerous situations. -

 Understanding error messages

-Familiarize yourself with the warning signals and error messages of the aerial work platform in order to be able to react correctly in the event of a malfunction. -
+Familiarize yourself with the warning signals and error messages of the aerial work platform so that you can react correctly in the event of a malfunction. -

 Regular exercise